i3D-net/ONE-GameHosting-SDK/readme.md

 # i3D.net Game Hosting SDK

+**PREVIEW**
+> Work-in-progress functional preview.
+Not ready for integration.
+Some Todo's remain.
+Documentation and source is not yet representative of integration-ready v1.0 release.

+---

 Providing game servers with the ability to communicate over TCP with the i3D.net One Platform.

 - [Build](#Build) – How to build and test the repository.